le0pard/le0pard.github.io/_posts/rails/2013-11-01-update-from-rails3-to-rails4.md

 gem 'rails', '~> 4.0.1rc3'
 {% endhighlight %}

-Why I use RC?
+Why did I use RC?
 Just because 4.0.0 have some bugs, which broke my app (my main problem was fixed by [this pull request](https://github.com/rails/rails/pull/11496))

 Rails 4 also depends on newer versions of gems that drive the asset pipeline (assets group must be removed):